NayakPenguin/Vision-Bridge/README.md

 <br/>

 ## Features
 <b>1.
 Currency Detection Model:</b> Our simulator allows users to present images of Indian currency notes to the camera.
-Through machine learning algorithms running in the background, the system learns to identify the denomination of the money, providing users with a seamless experience to determine the amount accurately.
+Through Convolutional Neural Networks (CNN), advanced machine learning algorithms running in the background, the system learns to identify the denomination of the money, providing users with a seamless experience to determine the amount accurately.

 <b>2.
 Road Safty Model:</b>